 Related: 28 Process Infographic Templates and Visualization Tips

-This is an example of how a data flowchart looks like:
+This is an example of what a data flowchart looks like:

 This data flow diagram describes how data flows within a business process when a customer starts placing an order.
 Although it’s more of a basic flowchart, the data flow diagram still manages to map all the fundamental stages where the data goes through.